Esri/calcite-design-system/packages/calcite-components/src/components/rating/readme.md

 # calcite-rating

-For complete usage and implementation guidance on the `calcite-rating` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/rating/).
+For complete usage and implementation guidance for `calcite-rating`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/rating/).

 <!-- Auto Generated Below -->